ANA Food Allergies: Halloween Could Kill My Child

 You see, my son is a high school sophomore.
 He is an active member of his school.
-He has spoken at local Board of Supervisor and Board of Education meetings regarding issues near to his heart.
+He has spoken at meetings for the local Board of Supervisor and Board of Education regarding issues near to his heart.
 He plays in the marching band (he's the best one out there if you ask me or his dad!)
 He swims on a summer swim team.
 He volunteers at a local middle school band camp during the summer.
-He volunteered out of state at a food allergy camp last summer, giving up a week of his personal time to show these children a great, safe time!
+He volunteered at an out-of-state food allergy camp last summer, giving up a week of his personal time to show these children a great, safe time!

-Oh, by the way, he was born with a congenital heart defect.
-He had his first open-heart surgery as an infant; we are preparing for his second one in less than three weeks.
+Oh, by the way, he was born with a congenital heart defect (CHD).
+He had his first open-heart surgery as an infant; and has already had a third.
 Yep, mom is a mess.
 I would love to tell you all about his journey, but that is another post.

 Yes, I am aware that the grammar is not perfect.
 I have no doubt you will find a spelling error.
 I'm not sorry.
 I don't care.
 You need to read this.
 If I had taken the time to proofread, I wouldn't have posted it.
 I try not to upset people or give them an avenue to attack my Knight.